 Method 1: Recover the Source Files

 There are many Data Recovery Software available on the internet.
-Some of them are paid with a free trial and some are free.
-When you delete or move or overwrite a file from any storage device, the special hidden file that contains metadata about the files and folders simply deletes its entry, not completely removing every byte of the file.
+Some are paid with a free trial, and some are free.
+When you delete, move, or overwrite a file from any storage device, the particular hidden file that contains metadata about the files and folders deletes its entry, not wholly removing every byte of the file. recovering

-The Recovery software makes use of this, and rebuilds the metadata file, making the deleted or corrupted file available again, and you can copy files now without the Data Error Cyclic Redundancy Check message.
+The Recovery software uses this and rebuilds the metadata file, making the deleted or corrupted file available again.
+You can copy files now without the Data Error Cyclic Redundancy Check message.

 Are You Facing This:-